 In all, U.S. auto sales tallied over 17.3 million units for the year.
+This industry clearly take into consideration what the concept of selling is service can do for businesses (if done in the right way).
+From day to day interaction with customers to providing a good experience, this can play a part in the success of a business.
 Though it was just 0.6 percent higher than 2017, it bucked many predictions that sales would be much lower due to potential economic impacts.
 These impacts began to show with a huge drop in the stock market in December of last year.

 On top of all manufacturers for sales volume was General Motors.
 While they celebrated that they sold over 1 million SUVs and crossovers, they accounted for over a third of the 2.95 million units they sold in 2018.
 Yet, GM sales took a 1.6 percent decrease in overall sales from 2017.
 Following GM in annual sales volume was the Ford Motor Company (2.48 million units in 2018, a loss of – 3.5% from 2017), Toyota Motor North America (2.43 million, +0.3%), and Fiat Chrysler Automobiles (2.24 million, +8.4%).

 Brand sales were led by Ford with 2.38 million sales in 2018.
 They experienced a brand loss of 3.3 percent from 2017.
 Toyota placed second with over 2.12 million, followed by Chevrolet (2.03 million), Honda (1.44 million), and Nissan (1.34 million).